Skip to Main Content

 Will DHCS be providing translated versions of the Screening Tools?

 Yes.
-DHCS released draft translations of the Adult and Youth Screening Tools in the 12 threshold languages.
+DHCS released translations of the Adult and Youth Screening Tools in the 12 threshold languages.
 Translations can be accessed on the Screening and Transition of Care Tools webpage.

 Compliance